-Dandruff and Seborrheic Dermatitis Treatment in NYC
+Dandruff and Seborrheic Dermatitis

 Seborrheic dermatitis is a common, noninfectious skin disorder.
 A form of dermatitis or skin inflammation causes itchy, red patches or oily scales on the skin.
 It also causes white or yellowish crusty or powdery flakes on the scalp, known as dandruff.
+Dandruff is a symptom of seborrheic dermatitis, which makes the scalp dry and itchy.
+Seborrheic dermatitis can happen on any oily area of the body.
+This includes the face, eyebrows, eyelids, around the nose, ears, and upper chest.

 The exact cause of seborrheic dermatitis and dandruff is unknown.
 However, the following factors can increase the risk of seborrheic dermatitis and dandruff in people: